lukebeddow/chess/README.md

 # Chess Engine

 This repository implements a chess engine which I have written, in both C++ and Python.
 This was a passion project, and so I decided I did not want to look up any advice or use established methods/algorithms beforehand.
-Unfortunately, that means my engine is not yet strong enough to beat me!

 ## Python